jgibbons-cp/datadog/kubernetes/datadog_agent_install/operator/README.md

   kubectl exec -it $(kubectl get pods -o custom-columns="POD NAME":.metadata.name --no-headers | grep cluster | sed -n 1p) -- agent status
   ```
-- Do you see any issues in either agent status?
-If not, go to the [container orchestrator](https://app.datadoghq.com/orchestration/overview/pod).
-Do you see any pods etcetera?
-Why not?

 - What got installed
     ```
     kubectl get all